Germinating the seeds

 Lighting -- Lapageria prefers part sun, with protection from hot afternoon sun.
 Lapageria likes its roots cool, so try to keep the pot shaded in warmer conditions.

 Climate -- Lapageria prefers mild daytime temperatures and cooler nights.
 It's happiest between about 40 and 85 degrees (5-29°C) with cooler nights (below 65°F / 18°C).
 Adult plants are said to tolerate down to the low 20s (-5°C) if given overhead protection.
 But protect your seedlings from frost the first 3-4 years.
 You may grow them indoors or in a greenhouse provided that the air is cool and over about 40-45% humidity with good air circulation.

 Fertilizing -- Seedlings grow slowly the first 2 years and don't need much fertilizer during this time.
 The first 6 months, feed every 2 weeks with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
 After 6 months, you may switch to a granular fertilizer that contains micronutrients, feeding every 4 months.
 When growth speeds up after about 2 years, increase the feeding to every 2-3 months, except when temperatures are cold.

-Potting up - When your seedlings are 12-18 months old, they may be gently transplanted to 2-quart (2 liter) pots, which can hold them for another 1-2 years.
-They may then be transferred to 5 gallon (19 liter) containers, which can be their permanent home.
+Potting up - When your seedlings are 12-18 months old, they may be gently transplanted to 2-quart (2 liter) pots, which can hold them for 1-2 years, when they can go into a 1-2 gallon (4-8 liter) container, which can hold them until they flower.
+After another 2 years, you can move them to a 3-5 gallon (11-19 liter) containers.

 Pests to watch for -- Protect from snails and slugs, which love Lapageria.
 Watch for aphids on the new growth, and spider mites under the older leaves (tiny "dots" on the leaves).
 Scale (small discs) and mealy bugs may appear on the stems or leaves.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.